Work(place) Evolution

 About the Work(place) Evolution: Doing Hybrid Well Project

-Given these challenges, this project is an opportunity to review how our workplaces are organized and used to support individuals and teams to better connect, collaborate, and do their best work in a hybrid environment.
-By providing shared access to various types of workspaces and amenity spaces, different types of work will better be supported within the same workplace.
-Teams will:
+Given these challenges, this project is an opportunity to reimagine how our workplaces are used to address space pressures and better support individuals and teams to connect, collaborate, and do their best work in a hybrid environment.
+The new model will enable the Faculty to responsibly, effectively, and sustainably use existing space.

-3. Who is leading the project?
+2. Who is leading the project?

 This project is a joint initiative between the Faculty of Medicine’s Space Planning & Facilities Management and Digital Solutions units.
-It is being sponsored by the Faculty’s Facilities & Capital Planning Committee.
+It is sponsored by the Faculty’s Facilities & Capital Planning Committee.

 Planning and Implementation